Rhys Browne

-A former youth-team player at Norwich City and Charlton Athletic, he also spent time on loan at Isthmian League side VCD Athletic.
-He won the FA Youth Cup and Norfolk Senior Cup with Norwich, but did not play a first-team game for the "Canaries".
-He spent the 2015–16 season with Aldershot Town in the National League, before winning a move into the English Football League with Grimsby Town in June 2016.
-From Grimsby he was loaned out to Macclesfield Town, and played on the losing side in the 2017 FA Trophy final.
-He joined Yeovil Town in June 2017, before departing following the club's relegation out of the Football League at the end of the 2018–19 season.
-He remained in the Football League however, signing with Port Vale in July 2019.
+A former youth team player at Norwich City and Charlton Athletic, he also spent time on loan at Isthmian League side VCD Athletic.
+He won the FA Youth Cup and Norfolk Senior Cup with Norwich but did not play a first-team game for the "Canaries".
+He spent the 2015–16 season with Aldershot Town in the National League before winning a move into the English Football League with Grimsby Town in June 2016.
+From Grimsby, he was loaned out to Macclesfield Town and played on the losing side in the 2017 FA Trophy final.
+He joined Yeovil Town in June 2017 before departing following the club's relegation out of the Football League at the end of the 2018–19 season.
+However, he remained in the Football League, signing with Port Vale in July 2019.
 He left the club in August 2020 and joined Sutton United via Wealdstone in January 2021.
 Sutton went on to win promotion as National League champions at the end of the 2020–21 season.
-He rejoined Wealdstone in June 2021 and was sold on to Woking in October 2022.
+He rejoined Wealdstone in June 2021 and was sold to Woking in October 2022.
+He signed with Barnet in June 2024 and helped the team to the 2024–25 National League title.

 Club career

 Early career

-Browne joined Norwich City as a youth player, having previously played for Interwood.
+Browne joined Norwich City as a youth team player, having previously played for Interwood.
 He was part of the squad that won the 2012–13 FA Youth Cup with 4–2 aggregate victory over Chelsea, as well as the Norfolk Senior Cup that same season with a 2–0 win over Wroxham.
 He never made the senior team at Carrow Road however and was released by Norwich at the end of the 2013–14 season, subsequently joining Charlton Athletic.
 From Charlton he was loaned out to VCD Athletic of the Isthmian League.
 He left The Valley after being released by Charlton in May 2015.